 So what is a natural-cleaning minded person to do?
 Easy!
 There are lots of great ways to clean mold off of non-porous surfaces.
 Porous surfaces, like clothing, typically aren’t worth cleaning as mold spores can’t be completely removed.
 However, this laundry additive has seen a lot of success at getting mold spores out of clothing.
 If it were me, I would just throw out any porous items that are victims of mold.
 Sometimes you just can't remove mold…not worth the health risk if it doesn't work.

-5 Natural Products Known To Clean and Remove Mold
+6 Natural Products Known To Clean Mold and Remove Mold

 Distilled White Vinegar

 Studies have shown that household white distilled vinegar kills 82% of mold when used straight up.
 This is a very good destroy rate and it doesn’t get much cheaper than this.
 If you are looking to clean mold off of a surface and have nothing else on hand, this is your go-to.

 Distilled grain alcohols like vodka will remove mold and mildew just as quickly as vinegar.
 The alcohol is used as an emulsifier and also as a drying agent.
 Inexpensive “bottom shelf” alcohols tend to be filtered less and distilled fewer times, meaning they contain more congeners like acetaldehyde which is far more toxic mold than ethanol.